Brain Injury

 Traumatic brain injuries are commonly caused by motor vehicle collisions, including collisions involving large commercial trucks, motorcycles, bicycles, and pedestrians.
 A brain injury can also result from a lack of oxygen during medical procedures.
 These injuries frequently occur in sports-related events, whether on a football team or while skiing at one of Colorado’s resorts.
 No matter the circumstances, brain injuries are serious and life-changing.
 Brain injuries can affect behavior, physical abilities, personality, and well-being in subtle or dramatic ways.

+Contact us for a free consultation.
 Suffered a brain injury?
 Call (720) 408-6840 for legal help.

 More About Brain Injuries

 Some brain injuries can be hard to prove if brain imaging does not show an injury.
-However, many brain injuries happen on a microscopic scale that imaging such as MRI or CT scan will not reveal.
+However, many brain injuries happen on a microscopic scale that imaging, such as an MRI or CT scan, will not reveal.
 If you hire an attorney without experience handling these cases, or one who does not fully investigate the injury, you might not receive fair compensation.
 Our team focuses on developing and documenting the full extent of your injury, working with professionals who can prove the injury and its consequences.

 We often coordinate with medical professionals throughout the Denver area to gather detailed assessments of each injury’s impact.
 These collaborations help show the daily challenges individuals face after traumatic brain injuries.
 By consulting with neurologists, neuropsychologists, and rehabilitation staff, we lay out the full picture of the injury’s effect on your life.
 These insights matter when presenting your claim to insurance companies or in court.